Walchand-Linux-Users-Group/Linux/commands/README.md

 # Commands
-## This directory contains commands alogn with their usage, description, examples.
+## This directory contains commands along with their usage, description, examples.
 In short a manual of the commands.